-Flash-forward to today, and the range of sports available to dogs and their owners runs the gamut, affording any dog a sport that fits her personality and abilities.
-And now, mixed breeds can compete beside their pure breed cousins in most dog sports.
+Fast-forward to today when the range of sports available to dogs and their owners runs the gamut, affording any dog a sport that fits her personality and abilities.
+Now, mixed breeds can compete beside their pure breed cousins in most dog sports.
 No longer are mixes labeled as second-class citizens when it comes to sporting fun.
 All dogs are welcome.

 Below is a quick and dirty list of some of the most common canine sports found in the United States.
 The American Kennel Club (AKC) offers competitions or title recognition in many of these sports.
 You can visit their website at akc.org to learn more or simply Google these sports or competition organizations.
 Study the following list and see which sport best fits you and your dog.

 In Barn Hunt, rats are placed in safety tubes and hidden in a maze created with bales of hay.
 A dog sniffs through the maze searching for the rats.
 When she locates a rat, she alerts, and her handler, who is following, shouts “Rat!”
 A fun sport to watch and compete in, Barn Hunt is gaining popularity.
 It’s a great sport for dogs who love to sniff out critters.
 The Barn Hunt Association offers titles which can be recognized through the AKC.
 (Training: Low to Moderate.
 Physical requirements of dog: Low to Moderate.
 Physical requirements of human: Low.)